airicbear/iu_lyrics/README.md

 11. Repeat the same procedure for the Roman and English lyrics starting at step 4, adding the corresponding lyrics to `"rom": []` and `"eng": []`.

-The lyrics should look something like this (without the `...`) when everything is properly formatted (example lyrics: "Boo" by IU):
+The lyrics should look something like this (without the `...`) when everything is properly formatted (example lyrics: ["Boo" by IU from Genius](https://genius.com/Iu-boo-lyrics)):

 ``` json
 "Think about it (IU) check it check (IU)",